sonocta/wuthering-waves-dashboard-powerbi/README.md

 A dashboard for Wuthering Waves and the Resonators in it.

 29/05/2026 —
-This is a dashboard for Wuthering Waves Resonators up until version 3.3 excluded the upcoming Resonators in version 3.4 (Lucy, Rebecca and Lucilla).
-Include the data set I made myself using sources like Wiki and etc. For Portofolio purpose.
+This is a dashboard for Wuthering Waves Resonators up to Version 3.3, excluding the upcoming Resonators in Version 3.4 (Lucy, Rebecca, and Lucilla).
+The dataset was created by myself using sources such as the Wiki and other references.
+This project was made for portfolio purposes.

 Default State (First look):
 <img width="1177" height="677" alt="image" src="https://github.com/user-attachments/assets/86482061-8580-42c0-bb69-5511322ab618" />